52 min documentary

 What is "Russian" or "Soviet" composition?
 Where are its origins?
 Is it to be defined by the terrible impositions it has suffered in our century; its very struggle for existence, by the pressures brought to bear on her composers?
 It has been written that "the art of no other country is so heavily fraught with subtexts."
 Art in Russia has become inextricable from the life and soul of her people.

-Directed, Edited & Filmed by Adam Sebire.
+Directed, Edited & Filmed by Adam Sebire for SBS Youth Orchestra in 2001.